 What Are The Standard Window Sizes for Your Home?
 (In Inches)

-Determining the Size of Window you Need
+Determining the Size of the Window You Need

 For example: